 Philip came into the limelight when many a time his estranged wife Ms. Rosanna Pluda sued him over child support.
 He ever served in the military.

-He is the current MP of Rongai Constituency which is found in Nakuru County.
-He has maintained a low profile even when in the tough sphere of politics.
+He is the current MP of Rongai Constituency.
+Rongai is found in Nakuru County.
+He has maintained a low profile even while in the tough politics sphere.

 A renowned safari rally driver of his time.
-He was off politics even though he grew up in the environment to mould him into active politics.
+He was off politics even though he grew up in the environment that would mould him into active politics.
 He died in April 2019 after being diagnosed with pancreatic cancer.

 John Mark Moi